Cold or Flu, What’s the difference?

 - Take enough rest while treating colds which avoids spreading.

-Home remedies for common colds
+Home Remedies for common cold:

 AS the saying goes on “colds last for a week if untreated and lasts for seven days if treated.
 There are no effective “antiviral” drugs for treating common colds.